Short- and long-time path tightness of the continuum directed random polymer: Annealed Convergence for short-time and long-time

-\begin{proof} Take $0=t_0<t_1<\cdots<t_{k}<t_{k+1}=t$.
+where $B_*$ and $B$ are standard Brownian motion and standard Brownian bridge on $[0,t]$ respectively. \end{lemma} {\begin{remark} Note that $\sqrt{2\pi t}=\frac1{p(0,t)}$ where $p(0,t)$ is the heat kernel.
+Since the Brownian bridge finite-dimensional densities are product of heat kernels divided by $p(0,t)$, this additional factor $\frac1{p(0,t)}$ is required in the point-to-point version for appropriate comparison to the the Brownian bridge law (see \eqref{bbd} below). \end{remark}} \begin{proof} Take $0=t_0<t_1<\cdots<t_{k}<t_{k+1}=t$.
 The Brownian motion identity appears as Lemma 4.2 in \cite{akq}.
 To show the bridge version note that by Definition \ref{def:cdrp}, the quantity is product of independent random variables with mean $p(x_{j+1}-x_j,t_{j+1}-t_{j})$ where $p(x,t)$ denotes the heat kernel.
-Noting that $p(0,t)=\frac1{2\pi t}$, and recalling the finite dimensional distribution of Brownian bridge (Problem 6.11 in \cite{ks}) we get that
+Noting that $p(0,t)=\frac1{\sqrt{2\pi t}}$, and recalling the finite-dimensional distribution of Brownian bridge (Problem 6.11 in \cite{ks}) we get that

 \eqref{br} now follows from the above by approximation of $\mathcal{L}$ with simple functions. \end{proof}